Dr. Bradley Flamm, Director, Office of Sustainability

 Achieve significant annual reductions in greenhouse emissions associated with energy consumption and production by a) implementing appropriate policies, financing, and planning strategies b) reducing consumption and improving efficiency; c) producing renewable energy; c) buying green power; and d) offsetting the rest.

 Based on WCU’s GHG inventory, emissions from University vehicles consuming gasoline, compressed natural gas (CNG), and B20 fuel (20% biodiesel; 80% petroleum-derived diesel) make up 3% of Scope 1 emissions.
 Scope 3 emissions - those over which the University has the least direct control - are dominated by faculty/staff and student commuting (65% and 25%, respectively).
-All commuters traveled an estimated 29,000,000 car miles.
+All commuters traveled over 29,000,000 car miles.
 Surveys indicate that student commuters annually travel 21,000,000 miles by car, and employees travel 8,000,000 miles by car and 270,000 miles by bus.

 Achieve significant annual reductions in greenhouse emissions associated with a) the operation of university vehicles; b) faculty, staff, and student commuting, and c) university-related employee travel.